jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 function.

-Next move the remaining logic in ``activate`` to a new, top-level function just below the ``XkcdWidget`` class definition.
+Next move the remaining logic in ``activate`` to a new, top-level function just below the ``APODWidget`` class definition.
 Modify the code to create a widget when one does not exist in the main JupyterLab area or to refresh the comic in the exist widget when the command runs again.
 The code for the ``activate`` function should read as follows after